kennyballou/kennyballou.github.io/content/about-me.markdown

 different ideas.

 I graduated from Boise State University, majoring in Applied Mathematics and minored in Computer Science.
-I've been programming professionally for neearly a decade and currently am working as a software developer for zData Inc. in Boise, Idaho.
+I've been programming professionally for nearly a decade and currently am working as a software developer for zData Inc. in Boise, Idaho.